mpv-player/mpv/README.md

   (although there are security implications).
 - For good nvidia support on Linux, make sure nv-codec-headers is installed and can be found by configure.
-- Libav also works, but some features will not work.
+- Libav support is broken.
 (See section below.)

 Most of the above libraries are available in suitable versions on normal Linux distributions.
 For ease of compiling the latest git master of everything,